Ketones in Urine – How To Test Using Keto Sticks

 This is found mostly in your breath.

 Your body produces 3 types of ketone bodies: Acetoacetate (AcAc), Beta-hydroxybutyrate (BHB), and Acetone.
+You can also get exogenous ketones in supplement form.

 What are ketones in urine?